spkosana/lambda-tf-workspaces-cicd/README.md

 - Create a IAM role
   - Add permissions
     - Attach existing policies directly
-    - Select AdministratorAccess (for demo purpose only, for production create custom policy)
+    - Select AdministratorAccess - <span style="color: red;">BAD BAD BAD DONT DO IT.</span>  (for demo purpose only, for production create custom policy)
   - Click on Trust Relationships
     - Click on Edit trust relationship
       - Add your prinicpal which created in above opendi connect steps